 The IDF and its Lebanese Christian allies, called either the Kataeb Party in Arabic or the Phalanges Party in French (both kataib and phalanges mean “phalanxes,” as in the military unit), quickly surrounded and besieged the Palestinian-controlled areas of western Beirut.
-A deal was reached on August 21 that allowed the Palestinian fighters to evacuate under international supervision and provided for the protection of civilians living in both the Beirut neighborhood and the refugee camp.
+With American mediation, a deal was reached on August 21 that allowed the Palestinian fighters to evacuate under international supervision and, crucially, was supposed to provide for the protection of civilians living in both the Beirut neighborhood and the refugee camp.
 This seemed to be going fairly smoothly–by September 1 the PLO had pulled most of its fighters not only out of western Beirut, but out of Lebanon altogether–but then something very unexpected caused the situation to quickly take a turn for the much worse.

-Fair warning, it’s going to get very unpleasant below the fold.
+Fair warning, it’s going to get very unpleasant from here on.

 On August 23, the Phalanges Party leader Bachir Gemayel had been elected president of Lebanon.
 The Israelis were very pleased, because they’d had a tight relationship with both the Phalanges overall and Gemayel in particular, and so they expected that he would quickly sign a treaty with them.
 But Gemayel was under some pressure from elements within the Phalanges Party to instead cut a deal with Syria, which had begun to make inroads among Lebanon’s Christian community, and so he hesitated.
-On September 14, before he could make up his mind about how to proceed, Gemayel was assassinated by a bomb planted in the east Beirut apartment that doubled as Phalanges Party HQ.
-Lebanese authorities arrested a Syrian named Habib Shartouni, who confessed to the bombing and who was probably working on behalf of Hafez al-Assad’s government.
+On September 14, before he could make up his mind about how to proceed, Gemayel was assassinated by a bomb planted in the east Beirut apartment that served as Phalanges Party HQ.
+Lebanese authorities arrested a Syrian Social Nationalist Party member named Habib Shartouni, who confessed to the bombing and who was probably working on behalf of Syria though that’s never been proven conclusively.

-The Israelis, however, seeing a chance to kill (literally) two birds with one stone, approached the Phalanges about undertaking an assault on west Beirut in retaliation for the assassination–even though there was nothing connecting the PLO, let alone the people living in Sabra and Shatila, to that assassination.
-This would have the dual effect of strengthening Phalanges-Israeli ties and, hopefully, of driving even the remaining Palestinian civilians out of Lebanon (or, I guess, just killing them) so as to leave the Christians in a stronger position demographically.
 The IDF initially planned to use the assassination as an excuse to invade west Beirut directly, but it opted to seize control of the area and employ the Phalanges as proxies to carry out the actual violence, so as to minimize the blowback they might get from Washington.
-Already the Israeli government of Menachem Begin had started getting nastygrams from the Reagan administration admonishing them to knock it off with the civilian casualties in Lebanon lest the US-Israel relationship be imperiled.
-The decision to use the Phalanges, who were enraged and out for blood after the death of their man Gemayel, to do the IDF’s dirty work almost certainly contributed to the bloodbath that followed.
+Already the Israeli government of Menachem Begin had started getting nastygrams from the Reagan administration admonishing them to knock it off with the civilian casualties in Lebanon, lest the US-Israel relationship be imperiled.
+The decision to use the Phalanges, who were enraged and out for blood after the assassintion, to do the IDF’s dirty work ensured the bloodbath that followed.
 Which is probably exactly what Sharon had in mind.

 In Tel Aviv, Mr. Draper and the American ambassador, Samuel W. Lewis, met with top Israeli officials.
 Contrary to Prime Minister Begin’s earlier assurances, Defense Minister Sharon said the occupation of West Beirut was justified because there were “2,000 to 3,000 terrorists who remained there.”
 Mr. Draper disputed this claim; having coordinated the August evacuation, he knew the number was minuscule.
 Mr. Draper said he was horrified to hear that Mr. Sharon was considering allowing the Phalange militia into West Beirut.
 Even the I.D.F. chief of staff, Rafael Eitan, acknowledged to the Americans that he feared “a relentless slaughter.”